 The example for language expectancy theory is all around us.
 And it is so common, when someone talks something without understanding the context of the situation happens always.

 Here on the meeting everybody is expected to follow formal language if there are expected things to be discussed.
-When Roberts said something it which was not expected to be said, the language expectancy theory is debased.
-It depends upon the lady that to give a positive or negative response to Roberts based on various factors such as credibility, context, and appearance and so on.
+When Robert said something it which was not expected to be said, the language expectancy theory is debased.
+It depends upon the lady that to give a positive or negative response to Robert based on various factors such as credibility, context, and appearance and so on.